 The student union is more than just the staff or the Executive Board of the organisation: all of us 18,000 university students in Tampere form TREY.
 The status, well-being and sense of community of students are in the centre of all that we do.
-In TREY, everyone can influence through various organs, which are presented below.
+Everyone can influence TREY through various organs that are presented below.

 The Executive Board

 All members of the student union can apply to become members of the Executive Board.
 The Executive Board implements the decisions made by the Council of Representatives and manages daily operations of the student union, such as advocacy work and the creation of community.
 More information about the Executive Board here.